-• You should be aware that as with any type of lens correction, there are advantages and compromises to multifocal contact lens therapy.
+• You should be aware that as with any type of lens correction, there are advantages and compromises to multifocal contact lens correction.
 The benefit of clear near vision in straight ahead and upward gaze that is available with multifocal contact lenses may be accompanied by a vision compromise that may reduce your visual acuity and depth perception for distance and near tasks.
 Some patients have experienced difficulty adapting to it.

 Symptoms, such as mild blurred vision, dizziness, headaches and a feeling of slight imbalance, may last for a brief minute or for several weeks as adaptation takes place.
 The longer these symptoms persist, the poorer your prognosis for successful adaptation.
 You should avoid visually demanding situations during the initial adaptation period.
 It is recommended that you first wear these contact lenses in familiar situations, which are not visually demanding.
 For example, it might be better to be a passenger rather than a driver of an automobile during the first few days of lens wear.
-It is recommended that you only drive with multifocal correction if you pass your state drivers license requirements with multifocal correction.
+It is recommended that you only drive with multifocal correction if you pass your state drivers' license requirements with multifocal correction.

-- Some multifocal patients will never be fully comfortable functioning under low levels of illumination, such as driving at night.
-If this happens, you may want to discuss with your Eye Care Professional having additional contact lenses prescribed so that both eyes are corrected for distance when sharp distance binocular vision is required. - Some multifocal patients require supplemental spectacles to wear over the multifocal correction to provide the clearest vision for critical tasks.
-You should discuss this with your Eye Care Professional. - It is important that you follow your Eye Care Professional's suggestions for adaptation to multifocal contact lens therapy.
-You should discuss any concerns that you may have during and after the adaptation period. - The decision to be fit with multifocal correction is most appropriately left to the Eye Care Professional in conjunction with you, after carefully considering and discussing your needs.
+• Some multifocal patients will never be fully comfortable functioning under low levels of illumination, such as driving at night.
+If this happens, you may want to discuss with your Eye Care Professional having additional contact lenses prescribed so that both eyes are corrected for distance when sharp distance binocular vision is required.